qbach1010/DigitalDesign/README.md

     Sign Extend: Due to different between output of multiply operation (6 bits) and all other operation (3 bits), we add sign bit to make all the output 6 bits

-🔍 Viewing the Design

-    Quick View: A static PDF of the schematic is available in docs/schematic.pdf.

-    Editing: Clone this repository and open the .kicad_pro file in KiCad.
+🔍 Editing the Design: Clone this repository and open the .kicad_pro file in KiCad.